 The Thanksgiving Day is celebrated in the United States every year on the fourth Thursday in November.
+Thanksgiving Day celebration is done on the fourth Thursday of November in the United States whereas in Canada, it is on the second Monday of October considering the time of harvest in the respective countries.
 On this day the American families gather and enjoy the Thanksgiving feast, which includes Turkey, with all the trimmings.
 They also offer Thanksgiving prayers to God on this day and sing songs to praise Him.
-American Thanksgiving 2019 will be celebrated on the fourth Thursday in the month of November.
-The date is 28rd November, 2019.
+American Thanksgiving 2021 will be celebrated on the fourth Thursday in the month of November.
+The date is 25th November, 2021.

 History of American Thanksgiving